50-Hour Online Pre-Service Course (ALT15)

 Please Note: Candidates who register for this course are expected to continue with the Rutgers-CE program for the remainder of the 400-hour course of study.
 This is not a stand alone course.

 *Completing the program application establishes program eligibility and results in conditional acceptance; however, successful completion of the 50-Hour Preservice Class serves as the official admissions entry point.
 A candidate may earn the following performance ratings based on their assignment quality 4-Excellent 3-Satisfactory 2-Developing 1-Unsatisfactory.
-Candidates earning 3’s and 4’s automatically advance to Phases 1, 2, and 3 while those earning a 2 or less require employer advocacy in the form of a job offer or recommendation for formal admission.
+Candidates earning 3’s and 4’s automatically advance to Phases 1, 2, and 3 while those earning a 2 or less require employer advocacy in the form of a job offer and/or recommendation for formal admission.